jpotter80/jpotter.xyz/src/index.md

 </div>

 <div>
-    <p>I'm James Potter, a data developer and freelance data professional based in the scenic mountains of Western North Carolina.
-With a strong foundation in bioscience and data analysis, I specialize in transforming complex datasets into practical solutions for businesses and organizations.
-My analytical approach combines technical expertise with a keen eye for meaningful insights that drive decision-making.</p>
+    <p>I'm **James Potter**, a data engineer and technical developer based in the scenic mountains of Western North Carolina.
+For the past two years, I've been intentionally re-skilling into AI/ML infrastructure and developer tooling after previously working as a pharmacy technician.
+My work focuses on building documentation systems, developer tools, and data infrastructure that makes complex technical information accessible to both humans and AI agents.</p>
 </div>

 <div>